tomatensaft/tc3-openssl-cert/conf/readme.md

-## configuration
+# configuration of openssl / certificate parameters

-adjust configurations for different certicates
+- adjust configurations for different certicates